terryaney/KatApp/scripts/readme.md

 Configuration&nbsp;Setting | Description
 ---|---
-config-visible | You can disable a series from being processed by setting its `config-visible` value to `0`. config-hidden | Similar to `config-visible` except, if hidden, the series is _processed_ in the chart rendering, but it is not displayed in the chart or the legend.
-Hidden series are essentially only available for tooltip processing. config-format | Specify a format to use when display date or number values for this series in the tooltip.
+config&#x2011;visible | You can disable a series from being processed by setting its `config-visible` value to `0`. config&#x2011;hidden | Similar to `config-visible` except, if hidden, the series is _processed_ in the chart rendering, but it is not displayed in the chart or the legend.
+Hidden series are essentially only available for tooltip processing. config&#x2011;format | Specify a format to use when display date or number values for this series in the tooltip.
 See Microsoft documentation for available [date](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) and [number](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) format strings.

 <br/>